arvindiit/aggregationSolution/README.md

 ###### **From command line**

-mvn clean install
+build -> mvn clean install

-java -jar target/aggregation-0.0.1-SNAPSHOT.jar
+run -> java -jar target/aggregation-0.0.1-SNAPSHOT.jar

 ###### **From IDE(intellij)**

 import as maven project

 run as spring boot application(AggregationApplication)

 application runs on 8081 and it can be changed in application.properties